Ready Nutrition Home - Survival and Prepping Resources

-Did you know that your left over turkey grease can save money on car fuel?
+Did you know that your left over cooking grease can save money on car fuel?
 If you have a diesel fueled engine, then you can be driving your car for cents on the dollar!
-Recycle the holiday turkey dinner’s fats and oils and turn it into biodiesel fuel.
-Actually, any previous used oil, or waste vegetable oil (WVO), used fryer grease, animal fats, lard can be used.
+Any previous used oil, or waste vegetable oil (WVO), used fryer grease, animal fats, lard can be used.
 Biodiesel is a clean, safe alternative fuel that anyone can make to replace the petroleum diesel that is typically put in diesel vehicles.
 The procedure is called transesterification.
 In layman’s terms the process “breaks down the molecules of vegetable oils into constituents molecules forming biodiesel as the main product, and glycerin as the byproduct.”
 This is similar to the process of making soap.

 What Kinds of Used Oils Can Be Used To Manufacture Biodiesel?